Skip to contents

 Verbs operating on rows

 safeframe does not modify anything regarding the behaviour for row-operations.
 As such, it is fully compatible with dplyr verbs operating on rows out-of-the-box.
-You can see in the following examples that safeframe does not produce any errors, warnings or messspeeds and its labels are conserved through dplyr operations on rows.
+You can see in the following examples that safeframe does not produce any errors, warnings or messspeeds and its tags are conserved through dplyr operations on rows.

 dplyr::arrange()